 This is especially the case when wearing footwear with studs/cleats such as in football or rugby, or skiing, because the foot can remain fixed to the ground while the leg rotates, overstretching and twisting the knee.

-Twisting of the knee may damage one or more of the four ligaments and/or cause pinching on the cartilage/meniscus which may result in a tear.
+A knee twisting injury may damage one or more of the four ligaments and/or cause pinching on the cartilage/meniscus which may result in a tear.

 Lining the knee joint on top of the shin bone (tibia) are two specially designed, crescent-shaped pieces of extra thick rubbery cartilage, known as the meniscus.
 They provide cushioning for the joint and allow the knee to move to smoothly.

-In order of prevalence, the most common knee injuries are:
+In order of prevalence, the most common twisted knee injuries are:

-Let’s find out some more about each of these.
+Let’s find out some more about each of these twisted knee injuries.

+The most common knee twisting injury is a ligament sprain.
 When the knee twists too far, one or more of the ligaments may be placed under too much tension and as a result over-stretch.
-This is known as a knee sprain.
-There are three different grades of sprain depending on the severity of the injury.
+There are three different grades of sprain depending on the severity of the knee twisting injury.